-The District's Comprehensive Land Use Policy was approved by the District's Board of Commissioners on August 6, 2015 and approved by the USEPA on October 7, 2015 (see Appendix B of the GIPP linked here.
+The District's Comprehensive Land Use Policy was approved by the District's Board of Commissioners on August 6, 2015 and approved by the USEPA on October 7, 2015 (see Appendix B of the GIPP linked here.)
 The Comprehensive Land Use Policy requires public entities leasing property at a nominal fee from the District to provide GI based on the size of the leasehold and the desired use.
 For any new/renewed lease, the public lessee must now pay for and include GI on its leasehold.
 Private entities leasing District land are provided incentives to implement and maintain GI for development projects based on the size and type of use of the property.
 Private entities installing GI will receive a credit equal to \$0.50 on the \$1.00 up to 10% of the leasehold cost, capped at 10 years, for GI improvements in excess of WMO requirements.
 The District will seek credit towards the DRC requirements outlined in Section III of this plan for any GI installed by leaseholders of District property due to GI installed as a result of the requirements of the Comprehensive Land Use Policy.

-In late 2020 and 2021, the District's Board of Commissioners authorized four lease transactions with public entities requiring the installation of Green Infrastructure as required by the Comprehensive Land Use Policy.
+In 2022, the District authorized or commenced four lease transactions with public entities requiring the installation of Green Infrastructure as required by the Comprehensive Land Use Policy.
 These leases are as follows:

-- ✓ Village of Lemont Lease on 170+ acres of District real estate located along the Main Channel in Lemont, Illinois; Main Channel Parcels 20.01, 21.01, 21.03 and 21.04.
-The lease commencement date is September 1, 2021. - ✓ Village of Lemont/Lemont Park District Lease on 48+ acres of District real estate located north of the Des Plaines River and east of Lemont Road in Lemont, Illinois; Main Channel Parcel 23.06.
+- ✓ Village of Lemont/Lemont Park District Lease on 48+ acres of District real estate located north of the Des Plaines River and east of Lemont Road in Lemont, Illinois; Main Channel Parcel 23.06.
 Although authorized, this lease has not yet commenced. - ✓ Village of Lemont/Lemont Park District Lease amendment on 27.19 acres of District real estate located south of the Main Channel, west of Stephen Street in Lemont, Illinois; Main Channel Parcel 23.04 to include Main Channel Parcel 22.04 comprising 9+ additional acres.
-The lease commenced on October 1, 2020.
-Although authorized, this lease amendment including Parcel 22.04 has not yet commenced. - ✓ Chicago Park District Lease on 78.68 acres of District real estate located south of 122nd Street, east of Stony Island Avenue, and along the northern bank of the Calumet River in Chicago, Illinois.
+Although authorized, this lease amendment including Parcel 22.04 has not yet commenced. - ✓ Chicago Park District Lease on 65± acres of District real estate located south of 122nd Street, east of Stony Island Avenue, and along the northern bank of the Calumet River in Chicago, Illinois.
+The lease commenced on August 28, 2022. - ✓ Village of Hanover Park Lease on 3± acres of District real estate located north of the Hanover Park Water Reclamation Plant at the intersection of Irving Park Road and Longmeadow Lane in Hanover Park, Illinois.
 Although authorized, this lease has not yet commenced.